© Crown copyright 2018

-UK citizens and businesses will have to raise concerns directly with the national authorities of the relevant EU or EEA Member State.
+UK citizens and businesses will have to raise concerns directly with the competent authorities of the relevant EU or EEA Member State.

-EU and EEA citizens and businesses will have to raise concerns directly with UK national authorities.
+EU and EEA citizens and businesses will have to raise concerns directly with UK competent authorities.

 This notice is meant for guidance only.
 You should consider whether you need separate professional advice before making specific preparations.